Houston's Line of

 Space 8

-Truxton Hathaway was a Fire Inspector temporarily assigned to
+Truxton Hathaway was a Fire Inspector temporarily assigned to the Fire

-Two tank cars containing vinyl chloride and butadiene, caught fire and
+Two tank cars containing vinyl chloride and butadiene, caught fire

-injuring twenty seven firefighters, six members of the news media, one HPD officer,
+twenty-seven firefighters, six members of the news media, one HPD officer,

 and two civilians.

-To this day, film footage recorded by the news media is used for training
+To this day, film footage recorded by the news media is used for

-all around the country.
+training all over the country.

 Richard Henning also served with the Houston Fire Department.